lacework-alliances/aws-immersion-day/content/6_vuln_workload_protection_ECS/_index.md

 * Setup Lacework to protect our AWS cloud environment.
 * Clone our example code to our CodeCommit repo.
 * Create a repository for our application in Amazon ECR and scan it with Lacework.
-* Create an EKS "staging" cluster and secure it with Lacework.
+* Create an ECS "staging" cluster and secure it with Lacework.
 * Use CloudFormation to create our CodePipeline, CodeBuild stage, Lacework vulnerability scan and Lambda deployment stage.

 ## Architecture